Black and Tan Coonhound

 Black and Tan Coonhounds are a hunting breed with a keen nose and an impressive howl, but they also make fantastic family companions.
 Black and Tans have exuberant puppy energy that lasts into adulthood—these comedians-in-fur will do anything for a laugh.
 Though they possess plenty of working-dog energy, they are laid back indoors.
 A Black and Tan is fairly likely to edge his way into your spot on the couch.
 That’s not the only thing they’ll steal, either.
 Countertops and trash bins must be dog-proofed if you share your home with a B&T—they’re notorious counter surfers who will eat anything they can reach.
 They can be stubborn, so training may be a challenge for a first-time or too-lenient dog owner, but with consistent positive reinforcement methods—and with plenty of high-impact treats—you’ll earn a friendly, affectionate companion.

 The Black and Tan Coonhound is also called Coonhound or Black and Tan, and occasionally B&T.

 Physical Description/Breed Standard

-Coat - Black and Tans display a thick, smooth, glossy coat in a rich black, with tan trim.
+Coat – Black and Tans have a thick, smooth, glossy coat in a rich black, with tan trim.